OC Catholic

 Sports

-‘Catholic Night’ was the theme at the Anaheim Ducks/Ottawa NHL hockey game at the Honda Center on December 11.
-Servite,…
+The margin for error hasn’t grown much in recent seasons.
+Goals usually arrive few and far between when the Rosary…

-‘Catholic Night’ was the theme at the Anaheim Ducks/Ottawa NHL hockey game at the Honda Center on December 11.
-Servite,…
+The margin for error hasn’t grown much in recent seasons.
+Goals usually arrive few and far between when the Rosary…

-ATHLETE PROFILE: EMILY LEE
+TRINITY LEAGUE ATHLETE PROFILE: GRAHAM PARTON

-Emily Lee’s introduction to golf came from her father, whose love for the game inspired him to get his daughter…
+When it comes to playing soccer, years on the pitch have taught Graham Parton a multitude of life lessons that…

-Emily Lee’s introduction to golf came from her father, whose love for the game inspired him to get his daughter…
+When it comes to playing soccer, years on the pitch have taught Graham Parton a multitude of life lessons that…

 Advertisement